BaptisteRoseau/ImPlate/README.md

 Requiered argument:

 - `-i` or `--input`:  The path to the input file or directory.
 - `-o` or `--output`: The path to the output file or directory.
 Output file path is only available with a file as input.
-Directories will be created if they don't exist
+Directories will be created if they don't exist.
+It can be the same as `--input`.

 Optional argument: